toychicken/lrg.io/content/about/this_site.md

 I want to make sure that it's as accessible as I can make it, and use a few different tools.

-I'm currently hosting on good old-fashioned managed box (thanks [PipeTen](http://pipeten.com) but for a few reasons, I'm probably going to move hosting over to
+I was hosting on good old-fashioned managed box (thanks [PipeTen](http://pipeten.com) but for a few reasons (ease of deployment and free https), I've switched over to Firebase.

 ### Useful stuff